-Warning The Dorchester Market Car Boot Fund is open from 9am Monday 25 September and will close at midnight on Monday 6 November 2023.
+Warning The Dorchester Market Car Boot Fund is open from 9am on Monday 9 September and closes at 11:59pm on Sunday 27 October 2024.

 The Dorchester Markets Joint Informal Panel holds Sunday car boot sales every week to raise money for local charities, community and voluntary organisations.
-The proceeds are distributed annually via a grants panel consisting of councillors from both Dorset Council and Dorchester Town Council.
+The money raised is distributed every year through a grants panel.
+The panel is made up of councillors from both Dorset Council and Dorchester Town Council.

 Eligibility

-• undertake that the monies will be used to benefit projects operating or supporting residents living within a 6.67 mile radius of the market and within the Dorset Council boundary
+• undertake that the grant will be used to benefit projects operating or supporting residents living within a 6.67 mile radius of the market and within the Dorset Council boundary

 • be a voluntary, non-profit-making group or charity operated with no undue restriction on membership